-With employees in 34 countries, representing over 112 different nationalities and spanning an age range of 16 to 74 years, Burberry is committed to supporting diversity and equal opportunities, as well as improving employment practices and working conditions at manufacturing sites.
+With approximately 10,000 employees globally and 58 different nationalities represented in our London headquarters alone, Burberry is committed to supporting diversity and equal opportunities, as well as improving employment practices and working conditions at manufacturing sites.

 Burberry’s on-boarding programme introduces all new employees to the brand and the unique culture, as well as offering a range of team-building opportunities throughout the year to enhance cross-functional connections.
 Teams also operate in a fully open-plan office environment to encourage greater mobility and collaboration.